Introduction

 • CFGs are mainly used to describe the syntax of programming languages.

-• Describes languages not possible with regular expressions.
+• CFG helps in describing languages that are not possible with regular expressions.

 Loading